chetanreddyn/Autonomous-Surgical-Robot/README.md

 ```bash
 roslaunch teleop phantom_real.launch
 ```
 The `phantom_real.launch` file contains the nodes required to simulate the digital twin and publish the pose of the phantom omni's stylus with respect to it's base.
+You should be a simulated model of the phantom omni in RViz.

 Sometimes, this command can throw permission errors (when the phantom omni is re-plugged or the computer is restarted).
 Run the following command when that happens:
 ```
 sudo chmod 777 /dev/ttvACM0
 ```